-Although contentious at times, the relationship between the State of Montana and tribes has improved significantly over the years.
-This is partly a result of the sustained efforts of American Indians to engage with and educate state government officials about tribal communities, cultures, and history.
-It is also a result of the presence of American Indians in key positions in state government and in both chambers of the state legislature.
+Although contentious at times, the relationship between the state of Montana and tribal nations has improved significantly over the years.
+This is partly a result of the sustained efforts of Montanans who are American Indian engaging with and educating state government officials about tribal communities, cultures, and history.
+It is also a result of the presence of American Indians in key positions in state government and in both chambers of the state Legislature.

-As noted previously, legislatures play a powerful role in defining a state's relationship with tribes.
-Through the efforts of both American Indian and receptive non-Indian legislators and citizens, the Montana Legislature uniquely recognized that Indian people are not only citizens of their respective tribal nations, they are also Montana citizens who contribute to the wellbeing of the state.
+As noted previously, legislatures play a powerful role in defining a state's relationship with tribal nations.
+Through the efforts of both American Indian and receptive non-Indian legislators and citizens, the Montana Legislature recognizes that Indian people are not only citizens of their respective tribal nations, they are also Montana citizens who contribute to the well-being of the state.
 What follows is a timeline of meaningful advancements in the state-tribal relationship.

-- 1951 Montana Legislature creates the Coordinator of Indian Affairs position in recognition of the need for American Indians to communicate with state government.1 - 1972 Montana Constitution is revised in its entirety and includes the addition of Article 10, Section 1(2), which states that "the state recognizes the distinct and unique cultural heritage of the American Indians and is committed in its educational goals to the preservation of their cultural integrity."2 - 1981 Montana Legislature enacts the State-Tribal Cooperative Agreements Act, authorizing public agencies to enter into cooperative agreements with tribal governments.3 As of 2017, there were over 550 cooperative agreements between various state agencies and tribes.4 - 1989 Montana Legislature establishes the Committee on Indian Affairs, now called the State-Tribal Relations Committee, as a permanent interim committee to act as a liaison with tribal governments, encourage state-tribal and local-tribal cooperation, propose legislation, conduct interim studies and report its findings, and make recommendations to the legislature.5
+1951 - Montana Legislature creates the Coordinator of Indian Affairs position in recognition of the need for American Indians to communicate with state government.8

+1972 - Montana Constitution is revised in its entirety and includes the addition of Article 10, Section 1(2), which states that "the state recognizes the distinct and unique cultural heritage of the American Indians and is committed in its educational goals to the preservation of their cultural integrity."9

+1981 - Montana Legislature enacts the State-Tribal Cooperative Agreements Act, authorizing public agencies to enter into cooperative agreements with tribal governments.10 As of 2017, public agencies and tribal nations had entered into more than 550 agreements.11

+1989 - Montana Legislature establishes the Committee on Indian Affairs, now called the State-Tribal Relations Committee, as a permanent interim committee to act as a liaison with tribal governments, encourage statetribal and local-tribal cooperation, propose legislation, conduct interim studies and report its findings, and make recommendations to the Legislature.12
-^{}Note: The criteria for inclusion in this timeline are that the relationship development must: (1) impact all the tribes in Montana; (2) be new (versus a continuation of support for a previous development); and (3) concern tribes and not individual tribal members.

-1993 - Montana Legislature amends the State-Tribal Cooperative Agreements Act to specifically allow for state-tribal revenue sharing agreements.
-In 2017, there were 17 state-tribal revenue sharing agreements that enabled tribes to collect almost \$11 million in shared tax revenue from the on-reservation sale of tobacco, alcohol, and gasoline.6
+1993 - Montana Legislature amends the State-Tribal Cooperative Agreements Act to specifically allow for state-tribal revenue-sharing agreements.
+In 2017, state-tribal revenue-sharing agreements enabled tribal nations to collect almost \$11 million in shared tax revenue from the on-reservation sale of tobacco, alcohol, and gasoline.13